Above: Beijing traffic is busy. "Moti" taxi speeds towards TianAnMen Square. Photo gallery below.Across TianAnMen Square

 Above-16: Official Beijing Olympic Games 2008 countdown clock, September 21st 2007.

 Above-17: Aside of People's Heroes Monument and looking towards North.
 That is more active part of the TianAnMen Square.
 Usually visitors want to stay here some time.
-Behind the Rostroom is Forbidden City, left side of it is the ZhongShan Park.
+Behind the Rostrum is Forbidden City, left side of it is the ZhongShan Park.

-Above-18: Rostroom with Mao's picture is taken at north side of National Flag.
+Above-18: Rostrum with Mao's picture is taken at north side of National Flag.
 Between these people and Mao's picture is main avenue, a 38 kilometers East-West line.
 This part of main avenue is called ChangAn.

-Above-19: Rostroom with Mao's picture.
+Above-19: Rostrum with Mao's picture.

-Above-21: Rostroom with Mao's picture.
+Above-21: Rostrum with Mao's picture.

 Above-22: Famous Beijing Hotel seen from TianAnMen Square.

 Above-23: Lamp art at TianAnMen Square.
-Chinese call these HuaDeng - Flower Lamp.
+Chinese call these HuaDeng - flower lamp.

 Above-24: Clock tower belongs to Beijing Department Store Building, or Beijing Shi BaiHuoDaLou, at Wangfujing shopping street.